Dafrok/public-interval/readme.md

 pi.go()
 ```

+## Option
+- timer {number} Interval time of this handler.
+- processor {object} Initial processors of this handler.
+- autorun {boolean} Whether run this handler when initialized.

 ## API
 ### pi.go
 - description
     - Start this interval handler.
-- param
-    - {object} obj
-        - property {number} timer Interval time of this handler.
-        - property {object} processor Initial processors of this handler.
-        - property {boolean} autorun Whether run this handler when initialized.

 ### pi.stop
+- description
     - Stop this interval handler.

 ### pi.setProcessor
 - description
     - Set a new processor in this interval handler.
 - param
-    - name {string} The name of this processor.
+    - name(optional) {string} The name of this processor.
 It's a unique value.
     - fn {function} The processor.

 ### pi.removeProcessor